What is the Cost of Living in Japan Per Month in USD

 We’ve met some really great people in Japan.
-It’s an amazing place to work, visit, and even live . . . and the cost of living in Japan per month need not be that expensive, we hope we’ve convinced some of you to consider exploring Japan.
+It’s an amazing place to work, visit, and even live . . . and the Japanese cost of living does not need to be that expensive, we hope we’ve convinced some of you to consider exploring Japan.
 Perhaps, one day, we’ll see you roaming the streets of Hayama.
-If so . . . jaa matane!
+If so . . . jaa

 About the Authors

 Christina and Amon are YouTube vloggers living in Hayama, Japan.
-They have two young girls and they love to explore Japan during their free time.
+With their two young girls and they love to explore Japan during their free time.
 They are approximately three years away from financial independence and early retirement.
-They document their financial independence journey (including ways they make money, save money, and invest money) on their YouTube channel: Our Rich Journey.
+Cristina and Amon document their financial independence journey (including ways they make money, save money, and invest money) on their YouTube channel: Our Rich Journey.

 YouTube Homepage: www.YouTube.com/OurRichJourney